Star Ratings: Measuring Quality

 Chronic Condition Management

-Includes diabetes care (eye exam, monitoring kidney disease, controlling blood sugar), rheumatoid arthritis management, controlling blood pressure, and managing readmissions.
+Includes diabetes care (retinal eye exam, monitoring kidney disease, controlling blood sugar), rheumatoid arthritis management, controlling blood pressure, managing readmissions, and statin therapy for patients with cardiovascular disease.

 Consumer Assessment of Healthcare Providers and Systems Survey (CAHPS®)